Las Vegas Style Slots

 My Slot Machine Hobby

-My wife and I have been playing slots for decades now.
+My wife and I have been playing Las Vegas-style slots for decades now.
 We live in Dallas, TX.

-My goal is to host an unequaled guide to slots games and online slot machines.
+My goal is to host an unequaled guide to slot games and online slot machines.

 You get my opinionated and honest opinions about slot machines here.